Jonathan Matijas

 Jonathan Matijas (born 6 January 1990) is a French professional football player who plays for JSM Skikda.

 Club career

+Matijas is of Croatian descent by his father and Algerian through his mother.
+He holds both French and Algerian nationalities.

-Matijas, of Croatian origin by his father but whose maternal grandfather is Algerian, started football at home in Nice before finishing his training in Bastia where he played a match in Ligue 2 at 17, entering after expulsion of the 3rd keeper of the club.
+He started football at home in Nice before finishing his training in Bastia where he played a match in Ligue 2 at 17, entering after expulsion of the 3rd keeper of the club.

 In May 2014, Jonathan Matijas sign for USM Bel Abbès.